snipsco/snips-action-reminder/README.md

 Solved by generating the tts that without any `,` , `:` and `00` in the sentence.

+New issue:

+This format should adapt to `local` setting.
+Same for recurrence.

 ### :x: Reminders that have recurrence

 This will work as a recurrence job, but still `datetime` needs to be updated after each execution to be clear for user's query

 ### :x: *"Remind me to 'do sth' today"*